randomairborne/experimental-snapshot-installer/README.md

 # 1.18-snapshot-installer
-Installs the 1.18 Experimental Snapshot automatically
+Installs the 1.18 Experimental Snapshot automatically, with Batch and PowerShell